OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 |`OnAppointmentSend`|On sending an appointment item.
 To learn more, refer to the [Smart Alerts walkthrough](smart-alerts-onmessagesend-walkthrough.md).|[Preview](/javascript/api/requirement-sets/outlook/preview-requirement-set/outlook-requirement-set-preview)<br><br>- Windows<sup>1</sup>|

 > [!NOTE]
-> <sup>1</sup> Event-based add-ins in Outlook on Windows require Windows 10 version 1809 (build 17763.2989) or later to run.
+> <sup>1</sup> Event-based add-ins in Outlook on Windows require a minimum of Windows 10 version 1903 (build 18362) or Windows Server 2019 version 1903 to run.

 ### How to preview